hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Casa Fofó - sourdough-themed tasting menu focussed on being seasonal and local.
 * Berber & Q Grill House - Middle Eastern food.
 * Little Duck The Picklery - modern European.
-* Andu Ethiopian - vegan restaurant.
-Loads of vegan options.
+* Andu Ethiopian - vegan.
 * MAP Maison - cocktails are not memorable, but their whiskey collection is impressive and they do tastings.

 **Pastries:** The Dusty Knuckle Bakery.